Adam-Hammo/arlulaapi/README.md

 # **Arlula API Python Package**
+## About
+The Arlula API allows users to query databases of satellite imagery from vendors around the world.
+This powerful tool allows users to search and compare the quality of global image datasets and order them at scale.
+The Arlula API is a new way in which people from around the world can access timely satellite imagery and create their own data streams from space!
+The Arlula Python package makes it easy to access all of the API functionality without having to do any of the hard work.
+A more verbose tutorial can be found at https://arlula.com/using-your-arlula-api-key-python/.

 ## Prerequisites
 This package requires an active Arlula account and access to the API credentials.
 If you don't have an account, you can create one at [api.arlula.com/signup](https://api.arlula.com/signup).